 In evaluating sexual behaviour of children and young people, the above information should be used only as a guide.
-Further information and advice is available in the Devon multi-agency protocol "Working with Sexually Active Young People" available at www.devon.gov.uk/safeguarding by choosing Safeguarding Children - Protocols and Guidance for Professionals.
+Further information and advice is available in the Devon multi-agency protocol "Working with Sexually Active Young People" available at

-Appendix 3 - Child Sexual Exploitation
+Appendix 3 - Exploitation (including Child Sex Exploitation, Child Criminal Exploitation and County Lines)

-Child Sexual Exploitation

-The following list of indicators is not exhaustive or definitive but it does highlight common signs which can assist professionals in identifying children or young people who may be victims of sexual exploitation.
+The following list of indicators is not exhaustive or definitive but it does highlight common signs which can assist professionals in identifying children or young people who may be victims of sexual or criminal exploitation.